Fillings

-Dental fillings are restorative materials used to repair teeth that have been damaged by decay, cracks, or fractures.
-By filling in the affected area, fillings restore the tooth’s structure, function, and aesthetics.
-They help prevent further decay, preserve the natural tooth, and promote long-term oral health.
+Dental fillings are restorative treatments used to repair teeth damaged by decay, cracks, or minor fractures.
+By filling the affected area, a dental filling restores the tooth’s strength, function, and appearance while preventing further damage.

 Examination